About this blog

 First and foremost this blog is an experimental way to get back my Zen.
 Having worked too much in the past my work life balance got lost.
 Time will tell if blogging is a good way to stimulate my creative side again and have fun.

 “Express Yourself”.
 Madonna, 19891

 Second the topic “smart IoT” and all it entails is of great interest for me personally.
-As part of my formal studies in Technical University of Berlin I proudly worked as a researcher in the “FLP/KIT institute” managed by Prof. Dr. Bernd Mahr with KIT standing for “Künstliche Intelligenz beim Textverstehen” (“artificial intelligence for understanding text”).
+As part of my formal studies in Technical University of Berlin I proudly worked as a researcher in the “FLP/KIT institute” managed by Prof. Dr. Bernd Mahr with KIT standing for “Künstliche Intelligenz beim Textverstehen” (“artificial intelligence for understanding text”) - see publications.
 I studied formal and statistical ways to make machines “smart”.
 However the computational barrier was to high for some of the algorithms, given the throughput and efficiency of central processing units of that time - GPUs were not even invented back than.
 Some of the algorithms we studied than are called “machine learning” nowadays - I remember telling my peers that I will be back working with machine learning when computational power increased by one order of magnitude - which is now2.

 Third “smart IoT” is one of the few mega-trends that will effect everybody and every business.
 I worked for a lot of clients in the past that were hard to convince when mega-trends arrived and tried to stick to what was known and working.
 Interestingly enough the bigger and more obvious the change ahead the more rigid was the belief that nothing will change.
 Sadly enough this let to some frogs boiling3.
 This blog might help some to invest in “smart Iot” early and experiment with what it might mean to their business, before others take it away.